-Many of us who have cats can really go a bit nutty over their care and well being.
-We want to give our cats the coolest toys, don’t we?!
+Cat lovers can really go a bit nutty over our pet’s care and well-being.
+We want our cats to have the coolest toys, don’t we?

-I think most cat lovers when they discover cat climbing walls are a thing, are like, ‘how can I bring this into my home… now!’
-Here’s what you need to know!
+When cat parents discover cat climbing walls are a thing, they are like, how can I bring this into my home… now?!

 Cat Climbing Wall Systems

-You might be prompted by your cat to get a climbing system in place… Maybe your puss is climbing curtains, leaving claw holes in the fabric, or continously jumping on the kitchen cabinets, or to the top of the refrigerator.
+Maybe your cat is climbing curtains, leaving claw holes in the fabric, scratching the doors, or continuously jumping on the kitchen cabinets.

 While up high cats are able to survey the world around them.
 It is their need to be safe, to have some control over the situation.